puppetlabs/puppet-docs/source/windows/writing.markdown

 * Puppet cannot set permission modes where the group has higher permissions than the owner, or other users have higher permissions than the owner or group.
 (That is, 0640 and 0755 are supported, but 0460 is not.)
 Directories on Windows can have the sticky bit, which makes it so users can only delete files if they own the containing directory.
 * On Windows, the owner of a file can be a group (e.g. `owner => 'Administrators'`) and the group of a file can be a user (e.g. `group => 'Administrator'`).
 The owner and group can even be the same, but as that can cause problems when the mode gives different permissions to the owner and group (like `0750`), this is not recommended.
 * The source of a file can be a puppet URL, a local path, or a path to a file on a mapped drive.
+* When downloading a file from a puppet master with a `puppet:///` URI, Puppet will set the permissions mode to match that of the remote file.
+Be sure to set the proper mode on any remote files.

 ### [`user`][user]

 Puppet can create, edit, and delete local users.
-Puppet does not support managing domain user accounts.
+Puppet does not support managing domain user accounts, but can add (and remove) domain user accounts to local groups.

 * The `comment`, `home`, and `password` attributes can be managed, as well as groups to which the user belongs.
 * Passwords can only be specified in cleartext.
 Windows does not provide an API for setting the password hash.